mwf_periph_spi - SPI

 };

-call, so you can discard the structure’s memory area afterward.
+You set values in the structure and call init().
+The structure’s settings are copied internally during the init() call, so you can discard the structure’s memory area afterward.

 Here is an explanation of each member of the structure:

-Signal Name | Description |
+| Signal Name | Description |

 pin_conf | Specifies the pin assignment (primary or alternate).
 If E_PIN_CONF::NODEF (=0) is selected, the setting from global_init_spi1_manager() is used. |

 pin_ssel[3] | Specifies the SELECT pins.
 Index 0 of the array specifies the pin for SPI SELECT 0 (SSEL0), index 1 for SSEL1, and index 2 for SSEL2.
-SSEL0 must always be specified, while SSEL1 and SSEL2 should be set to E_PIN_SSEL::SSEL_VOID=0 .
-If you use two types of pins, specify SSEL0 and SSEL1; if you use three, store values in all of them.*Note: If you specify a software-controlled pin (e.g., E_PIN_SSEL::SSEL0_PIO3 ), all select pins will be software-controlled.
+SSEL0 must always be specified, while SSEL1 and SSEL2 should be set to E_PIN_SSEL::SSEL_VOID=0.
+If you use two types of pins, specify SSEL0 and SSEL1; if you use three, store values in all of them.*Note: If you specify a software-controlled pin (e.g., E_PIN_SSEL::SSEL0_PIO3), all select pins will be software-controlled.
 With software control, the pins are set to a continuous HIGH level output and change to a LOW level when selected.
 TWENETcmpt (AHI library compatible) uses software control.*Note: With hardware control, the SELECT pin control follows the behavior of SPI_MasterTransferNonBlocking() in fsl_spi.c. |

 baud | Specifies the SPI clock frequency.
 It can be set up to 32MHz, but frequencies around 1MHz are often used for sensor devices.<br />(Behavior follows spi_master_config_t::bandRate_Bps in fsl_spi.h and SPI_MasterSetBaud() in fsl_spi.c) |

-mode | SPISEL is specified in init() . |
+mode | SPISEL is specified in init(). |

 bits | This is the transfer unit.
 8 is usually specified.
 It can be set from 1 to 16.
 If 9 bits or more are specified, the byte array for data transfer is read in 2-byte units, requiring twice the amount of data.
 The first byte represents 8 bits from the LSB, and the second byte represents the remaining bits.
 (Behavior follows SPI_MasterTransferBlocking() in fsl_spi.h) |